petros/sector-five-ii/README.md

 Running or developing on macOS
 ==============================

-1. Install the latest Ruby version
+1. Install the Ruby version specified in `.ruby-version`
 2. `brew install sdl2 libogg libvorbis`
-3. `gem install gosu`
+3. `bundle`
-4. `gem install chipmunk`

 Running or developing on Windows
 ================================